resotto/gochk/README.md

 ### Check Logic

-Firstly, gochk fetchs the file path and gets index of `dependencyOrders` in `gochk/configs/config.json` if the file path is included in them.
+Firstly, gochk fetchs the file path and gets index of `dependencyOrders` in `gochk/configs/config.json` if they are included in the file path.

 Second, gochk reads the file, parses imports of the file, and also gets index of `dependencyOrders` if matched.